brainomite/home-page/_posts/2020-08-22-setup-ubuntu-nodejs-server.md

 sleeps after 30 minutes & the ability to have free SSL certificates.
 There are a few other gotchas with Heroku in general.
 According to their pricing, I'd need to get, at minimum, a 'Hobby' server, one for every app.
-Each one costs $7 a month plus taxes, this equates to more than $84 a year for each app.
+Each one costs $7 a month plus taxes which equates to more than $84 a year for each app.

 I decided that I can do better.
 I went to [VULTR][6]'s site and looked into their servers, which they call Cloud Compute.
 Their cheapest server